 Hence as HR professionals, we have a responsibility to ensure that members of the leadership team are receptive to employee feedback.
 Through a concerted effort between the leadership team and the HR department, this outdated mindset can be changed.
 All of which can only be done through a combination of training, continuous feedback, and coaching.

-Recognizing the need to educate current and future leaders, our HR software has been specially designed with a variety of talent development and management modules which offer a variety of training programs to develop managers and leaders.
+Recognizing the need to educate current and future leaders, our HR software has been specially designed with a variety of talent development and management modules that offer a variety of training programs to develop managers and leaders.

-Educating managers and ensuring that they recognize the importance of receiving upwards feedback is crucial if the organization is to develop a culture of employee feedback.
+Educating managers and ensuring that they recognize the importance of receiving upward feedback is crucial if the organization is to develop a culture of employee feedback.
 Ensuring that leaders in the organization lead by example is a great way of helping to implement this culture within your organization.